Bio

 * Shann’s presentation at the American Book Award ceremony *

 Born and raised in Montana, Ray’s work considers the nature of humanity with regard to violence and forgiveness.
-Having completed a thesis in poetry and a thesis in fiction, he holds a dual MFA in poetry and fiction from the Inland Northwest Center for Writers at Eastern Washington University, a Masters in clinical psychology from Pepperdine, and a PhD in systems psychology from the University of Alberta in Canada.
-He has served as a Bread Loaf Writers’ Conference Fellow, a research psychologist for the Centers for Disease Control, and as a panelist for the National Endowment for the Humanities.
+He holds a dual MFA in poetry and fiction from the Inland Northwest Center for Writers at Eastern Washington University, a Masters in clinical psychology from Pepperdine, and a PhD in systems psychology from the University of Alberta in Canada.
+He has served as a National Endowment for the Arts Literature Fellow, a Bread Loaf Writers’ Conference Fellow, a research psychologist for the Centers for Disease Control, and as a panelist for the National Endowment for the Humanities.
 He is the editor of The International Journal of Servant Leadership.

-His work has been featured in some of America’s leading literary venues including Poetry, Esquire, McSweeney’s, Narrative, Prairie Schooner, America, Borderlands, Southern Humanities Review, Diode, LitHub, StoryQuarterly, The American Journal of Poetry, Poetry International, South Dakota Review, High Desert Journal, Tin House online, Fugue, Northwest Review, Big Sky Journal, and Montana Quarterly.
+His work has been featured in some of America’s leading literary venues including Poetry, Esquire, McSweeney’s, Narrative, Prairie Schooner, America, Borderlands, Southern Humanities Review, Diode, LitHub, StoryQuarterly, The American Journal of Poetry, Poetry International, South Dakota Review, High Desert Journal, Tin House online, Fugue, Northwest Review, and Montana Quarterly.
 Ray is the winner of the subTerrain Poetry Prize, the Crab Creek Review Fiction Award, the Poetry Quarterly Poetry Prize, the Pacific Northwest Inlander Short Story Award, the Ruminate Short Story Prize, and the Creative Writing Distinguished Alumni Award from Eastern Washington University.
 His work has been selected as notable in the Best American Sports Writing, Best American Nonrequired Reading and Best of the West anthologies, as a finalist for the Marsh Hawk Press Poetry Prize, as a finalist for the Western Writers of America Spur Award in short fiction, as a finalist for the American Short Fiction Short Story Prize, as a Narrative Story Contest Silver Winner, and appeared in the Best New Poets and Best of McSweeney’s anthologies.
 Ray has served as a Milton Fellow Mentor at Seattle Pacific University, and as a Visiting Writer at Pepperdine University, the University of Montana Western, Pacific University, Dickinson State University, Hope College, and Seattle Pacific University.
-His influences include Debra Magpie Earling, Natalie Diaz, Melanie Rae Thon, Sherman Alexie, Sandra Alcosser, Li-Young Lee, Claire Davis, Milan Kundera, Anthony Doerr, bell hooks, John Murillo, Jess Walter, Toni Morrison, James Welch, Edna O’Brien, Michael Ondaatje, Louise Erdrich, Leslie Marmon Silko, A.B.
-Guthrie, Layli Long Soldier, William Kittredge, Sharon Olds, Anne Sexton, Richard Hugo, Richard Ford, Katerina Rudcenkova, C.D.
-Wright, Leo Tolstoy, John Steinbeck, Fyodor Dostoevsky, and Jim Harrison.
+His influences include Debra Magpie Earling, Melanie Rae Thon, Sherman Alexie, Sandra Alcosser, Li-Young Lee, Claire Davis, Milan Kundera, bell hooks, Toni Morrison, James Welch, Michael Ondaatje, Louise Erdrich, Leslie Marmon Silko, A.B.
+Guthrie, William Kittredge, Sharon Olds, Anne Sexton, Richard Hugo, Richard Ford, Katerina Rudcenkova, C.D.
+Wright, Jim Harrison, and Hillsong United with Taya Smith, Joel Houston, Jadwin Gillies, and Brooke Fraser.

 Click below to see Shann and his brother Kral throwing down: